 3. Research the debt.

 Once you've received the information from the debt collector, investigate.
-Is the debt really yours?
+Is the debt yours?
 Is the amount correct?
 Is this something that really wasn't paid?
 Overdue accounts may be sold multiple times to different debt collectors, and errors can make their way into the files as they pass from one company to another.
-Depending on what state you're dealing with, the statute of limitations may have expired on the debt.
+Depending on which state you're dealing with, the statute of limitations may have expired on the debt.
 [Interested in working with a debt collection agency?
 Check out our reviews and best picks.]

 4. Hire help.

-5. Dispute it if it's wrong.
+5. Dispute the debt if it's wrong.

 6. Keep copies and records.